plenoptic-org/plenoptic_presentations/2023-10-02_Winawer-lab-mtg/slides.md

 ## Texture model metamers
 ![contents](assets/texture-model-2.svg)

 #note: The question that Eero and Javier faced was: we developed this model that we think captures an images "texturiness", how do we demonstrate that it does a good job?

+they first thought, let's try classification. let's see if our model can distinguish this basket from this grain of wood. and it did *phenomenally*, performance was at ceiling on the database of ~30 textures they had (this was in the late 90s).

+but then they said wait, let's compare it against a simple spectral model as well, just measuring the energy at several spatial frequencies and orientations. and it did just as well.

-The solution they came up with was: well let's take a texture image...
+so clearly the test was too easy. they came up with another solution: let's take a texture image...

 ---
 ## Texture model metamers